Solar batteries are now eligible

 If installation work (e.g. rough-in) started before 1 July 2025, the installer must:

-• take time-stamped attendance photos to confirm work began before the eligibility date
+- provide time-stamped attendance photos to confirm work began before 1 July 2025

-• ensure photos align with the final testing date on the certificate of compliance for eligibility verification.
+- make sure photos align with the final testing date on the state or territory certificate of electrical compliance for eligibility verification.

 Maximum daily installations